Health & Wellness

 UNH Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
 The clinical staff consists of board-certified physicians, nurse practitioners, nurses, and medical assistants who are committed to prevention and holistic care.
 Primary medical care is provided for a large variety of common concerns.
 Examples include respiratory illnesses (including asthma), infections, injuries, skin concerns, digestive disorders, and mental health.
 Sexual/reproductive health services include family planning/contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
 Health resource nurses provide chronic illness support, and assist with problems arising from hospitalization, health leave of absence, and subsequent return to campus.

-For emergencies and after-hours care, well-staffed and well-equipped community hospitals are nearby, and an emergency ambulance service is available in Durham at all times.
+For emergencies and after-hours care, well-staffed and well-equipped urgent care centers and community hospitals are nearby, and an emergency ambulance service is available in Durham at all times.

 Health Leave of Absence

-All undergraduate students seeking assistance with health-related (physical or mental) leaves of absence from the University, or those who will be out for extended periods of time due to health issues, should be in touch with the Executive Director of UNH Health & Wellness at (603) 862-1098.
+All undergraduate students seeking assistance with health-related (physical or mental) leaves of absence from the University, or those who will be out for extended periods of time due to health issues, should contact the Dean of Students Office at (603) 862-2053.
 Read more about health-related leave information.

 Living Well Services

 Living Well Services coordinates health promotion activities on campus.
-Services provided include educational programs/workshops, individual and group support to promote personal and academic success and well-being, alcohol and other drug counseling, nicotine cessation services, nutritional counseling, wellness coaching (e.g., stress, sleep, behavior change), biofeedback, light therapy, and massage therapy.
+Services provided include educational programs, workshops, and classes; individual wellness counseling and coaching to promote healthy lifestyle choices, including alcohol and other drug counseling, nicotine cessation services, nutritional counseling, wellness coaching (e.g., stress, sleep, behavior change, etc.); and integrative mind-body services, including biofeedback, light therapy, and massage therapy.
 Read more about Living Well Services.